“I see no hope for the future of our people if they are dependent on the frivolous youth of today,

 - Are collaborative in nature.
 They respond better to ‘Yes and ….’ rather than ‘Yes but…’ Using the word but tends to negate, restrict, or deny what has been said.

-- Are open to change; disruption in the workplace; leading to creative thinking and fresh ideas.
+- Are open to change.
+They like to see disruption in the workplace; change leads to creative thinking and fresh ideas.

 In order be a successful member of a multi-generational workforce and avoid generational miscommunication or misunderstandings…

 - Embrace the value of a Conversation.
 Be open and honest.
 Ask questions, state your opinion.
 Keep in mind, having a conversation means telling WHAT you think and also explaining WHY.

 - Learn Perspective Taking.
 Understand the other person’s It doesn’t mean you must agree with that person.
 It allows you to learn their point of view.

 - Provide Every generation benefits from feedback.
 It clarifies expectations, is a learning tool, and builds confidence.